biamess/quickReads/README.md

 ## Coming soon
 In the works is pinning functionality, advanced sorting options, and much more.

 ## Notes
-This project was built with React.
+This app was built with React.